 Montalta di Castro

-We drive up to coast to the Cinque Terra and will stay in Manarola
+We drove up the coast to the Cinque Terre and stayed in Manarola

 This is the Tuscany that is often neglected by those who focus on the interior of the Region -- the Siena-Florence corridor.